yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 A primary use case is that of a Content Delivery Network (CDN, the third party) terminating TLS sessions on behalf of a content provider (the holder of a domain name).
 The presented mechanism allows the holder of the identifier to retain control over the delegation and revoke it at any time.
-A key property of this mechanism is it does not require any modification to the deployed TLS clients and servers.
+Importantly, this mechanism does not require any modification to the deployed TLS clients and servers.

 --- middle

 # Introduction

-This document is a companion document to {{!RFC8739}}.
+This document is related to {{!RFC8739}}, in that some important use cases require both documents to be implemented.
 To avoid duplication, we give here a bare-bones description of the motivation for this solution.
 For more details, please refer to the introductory sections of {{!RFC8739}}.